 SEGEPLAN and IGN should promote a national policy regarding the exchange of data and information among government agencies and establish the National Geospatial Infrastructure Database of Guatemala.

-CONRED, SEGEPLAN and IGN should design strategies to enhance the skills of staff in government agencies on the generation and use of space-based information with particular emphasis on disaster-risk management and emergency response.
+CONRED, SEGEPLAN and IGN should design strategies to enhance the skills of staff in government agencies on the generation and use of with particular emphasis on disaster-risk management and emergency response.

 Zircon - This is a contributing Drupal Theme